My Sweeten Story: A Slow-Brewing Remodel Speeds Up in Queens

 As first-time renovators, our biggest questions from the beginning were about how to manage the many subcontractors and aspects of the work happening simultaneously.
 But our Sweeten contractor pulled it all together.
 Our initial instincts about planning carefully were validated, but the process also taught us to always have a Plan B. We certainly learned the value of picking the right contractor—one who inspires confidence and keeps your best interests at heart.

 We couldn’t have asked for a more professional and dedicated team.
 At the start, he helped us gather the necessary co-op board sign-offs and connected us with an architect.
 He managed the permitting process seamlessly, despite NYC Department of Buildings changes during Covid-19.
-At every step, the contracting team went above and beyond to help us realize our vision.
+At every step, our general contractor went above and beyond to help us realize our vision.

 I’m not sure anyone comes in under budget in a renovation.
 We didn’t, but we stayed roughly in line with our expectations.
 There was a payoff, in any case.
 Our beautiful result!
 Even having done the project six months after having our baby and during a pandemic, we feel peaceful.
 We are in love with our home.